bens8235/present_absent/README.md

 I chose to store names and attendance status in Supabase to persist changes.
 All pages are server-side rendered to improve SEO and ensure data is preloaded.
 Components are client-side to enable greater functionality and flexibility.
 I also decided to keep server-side asynchronous functions in a dedicated library, allowing them to be reused in client components.
 Additionally, I created a TypeScript interfaces file for reusability.

-Originally I didn't use revalidate path method in server actions and managed local state between components but wouldn't work on Vercel doing that so switched it.

 Some changes I would make if I spent more time on this project:

 1. Implement authentication to ensure users can only edit their own data.